Golden Axe: Golden Axe: The Revenge of Death Adder

 In 1992, Sega released Golden Axe: The Revenge of Death Adder in arcades.
 Despite its popularity, the game remained an arcade exclusive up until its appearance in 2020 on the Astro City Mini and Arcade1Up's smaller scale recreation of the original arcade cabinet.

-Only Gilius Thunderhead makes a return, riding the back of new character Goah the giant.
-The rest of the cast is all new and includes Stern Blade the barbarian, Dora the female centaur, and Little Trix, a halfling who carries a pitch fork.
+Only Gilius Thunderhead makes a return, riding the back of the new character, Goah the giant.
+The rest of the cast is all new and includes Stern Blade, the barbarian, Dora, the female centaur, and Little Trix, a halfling who carries a pitchfork.
 The main enemy is once again Death Adder.

 As well as introducing multiple paths to the franchise, the magic aspect was adjusted.
 Though still found in the classic Golden Axe pots, the magic spells did not increase in power with the number of pots collected but required a set number to work.
 The Revenge of Death Adder was the only Golden Axe game in which one of the magic attacks was not offensive, as Little Trix grew apple trees with fruit that replenished health.

 At the game's end, Death Adder rises one more time.
 Gilius sacrifices his life to finally end Adder's.
-During the end cinematic Gilius is shown in a bar with every other character, and a banner appears saying, "See you Next Game!"
+During the end cinematic, Gilius is shown in a bar with every other character, and a banner appears saying, "See you Next Game!"